 Originally approved by the FDA in 1991 as an injectable form, Zofran was first used as treatment of chemotherapy-induced nausea and vomiting.
 In 1995, oral doses of Zofran were approved for vomiting and nausea in post-operative patients.

 Numerous studies indicate that Zofran can cause birth defects.
 In a 2014 study, it was reported that Zofran posed an increased risk “for a cardiovascular defect and notably cardiac septum defect” in infants whose mother had taken the medication during pregnancy.
 A 2012 study found that children were twice as likely to have disorders such as cleft palate and cleft lip if their mothers had taken Zofran during the pregnancy.

 The use of Zofran for pregnant women was not approved by the FDA, and Zofran was actually listed as a Pregnancy Category B drug.
 This means that there was never sufficient information regarding the drug’s safety to indicate that the drug could be used in pregnant woman.
 Regardless of this, the manufacturer of Zofran off-label marketed the drug for use in pregnant women.
 These marketing practices were investigated by the Department of Justice, which resulted in a $3 billion settlement due to the illegal nature of the marketing practices used by the manufacturer.

 The Manchin Injury Law Group in Fairmont, West Virginia, is currently pursuing cases involving birth defects following a mother’s use of Zofran in the first trimester.
-If you or a loved one knows of a child with birth defects following prenatal exposure to Zofran, contact the Manchin Injury Law Group today at (304) 367-1862 or email us here for a free consultation to see if your case meets our qualifying criteria.
+If you or a loved one knows of a child with birth defects following prenatal exposure to Zofran, contact the Manchin Injury Law Group today at (304) 367-1862 or email us here.
+Our team of West Virginia personal injury lawyers offers free consultations to see if your case meets our qualifying criteria.